sigmf/SigMF/extensions/spatial.sigmf-ext.md

 This extension uses the objects defined in the `multichannel` extension to provide mangement for the separate recordings for phase coherent channels.
-The use of this extension is required.
+The use of this extension is required if there is more than one channel.

 The `spatial` extension makes use of cartesian coordinates to define array geometry, and spherical coordinates for reporting bearings.
 This, coupled with